 |Deregistration threshold||Less than £83,000|

-** distance selling means selling goods from EU-held stock to a non-VAT registered customer in a different EU (inc. Northern Ireland) country.
+*distance selling means selling goods from EU-help stock to a non-VAT registered customer in a different EU (including Northern Ireland) country.

 When should I register?